-DetailsThe ice-blue flowers of Lebanon Squill, a small growing perennial bulb, bloom in early to mid-spring.
+DetailsThe ice-blue flowers of Lebanon Squill (Puschkinia libanotica), a small growing perennial bulb, bloom in early to mid-spring.
 An excellent naturalizing species, it thrives in sun to partial shade and is an excellent companion for Daffodils.
 Deer resistant and easy-to-grow, this wildflower bulb will naturalize and spread gently when happy.

 |Common Name||Lebanon Squill|